Come Inside Before It’s Finished

 That kind of invitation doesn’t fade once the doors open.

-These stories, these reflections, the women of Echo Canyon, they’re still being built.
+The stories, the reflections, the women of Echo Canyon, they’re still being built.
 I don’t have everything figured out.
 I’m writing my way forward, one scene and one conversation at a time.

 When you read quietly, comment, or simply stay a while, you’re stepping into the kitchen with me before the doors open.